 61% of Railroad Brake and Switch Operators said they were satisfied with their job and 47% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Railroad Brake, Signal and Switch Operators job description, Railroad Brake, Signal and Switch Operators salary, Railroad Brake, Signal and Switch Operators information, what is the job of a Railroad Brake, Signal and Switch Operator like, pros and cons about Railroad Brake, Signal and Switch Operators, colleges and universities for Railroad Brake, Signal and Switch Operators, is Railroad Brake, Signal, and Switch Operators the right career for me, Easy careers to get into, careers in Transportation
+Railroad Brake and Switch Operators job description, Railroad Brake and Switch Operators salary, Railroad Brake and Switch Operators information, what is the job of a Railroad Brake, Signal and Switch Operator like, pros and cons about Railroad Brake, Signal and Switch Operators, colleges and universities for Railroad Brake, Signal and Switch Operators, is Railroad Brake, Signal and Switch Operators the right career for me, careers in Transportation